 Confirms with trader that executed transactions were booked accurately or provide deal ticket for booking

+(examples?)

 Sub-Topic 4: Trader

 A Trader is one of the three primary roles within the front office.
 As a front office employee a Trader primarily interacts with customers and brokers.
-Internally, they interact with other traders and risk management personnel.
+Internally, they interact with other traders and risk management personnel (Is this it?….commercial support).
 In addition, they conduct their trades online through online exchanges

 Click here to learn more about a Traders’ interactions with customers, brokers, other traders and risk management personnel.